 20th Hartford Yale Uni

-Per cutting, the 'tour' (?
-The US one?) extended to December 13th with a series of 'club dates' with Loudon Wainwright
+Per a cutting, the 'tour' (?
+The US one?) extended to December 13th with a series of 'club dates' with Loudon Wainwright.
+This makes sense given the newspaper article above.

-(c100 appearances) The busiest year for the band in all their 50 years!
-Months in USA including supporting Jethro Tull creates Media interest.
-New Album, lots of tours & a Christmas Hit!
+(120 appearances!)
+The busiest year for the band in all their 50 years.
+2 long tours in the US, including supporting Jethro Tull creates Front page media interest in the UK.
+New Album, lots of UK appearances and a Christmas Hit!

 British Tour.
 Support: Planxty on some dates.